Seven Crucial First Steps for Your Writing Career

 - Selling advertising or affiliate products through your website.

-Of course, lots of writers have more than one income stream (I’ve done all of these at one point or other in my business), but it’s a good idea to get clear on how you’ll be making money when you start out.
+Of course, lots of writers have more than one income stream: I’ve done all of the above at some point in the past 14 years.
+However, it’s a good idea to get clear on how you’ll be making money when you start out.

-Personally, I found the easiest thing to get started with was working directly with clients: while I love writing ebooks and running ecourses, these are easier once you’ve built up an online audience.
+Personally, I found the easiest thing to get started with was working directly with clients: while I love writing ebooks and running online courses, these are easier once you’ve built up an online audience.

 Step #3: Set Up Your Website

 Your website doesn’t need to be anything fancy.
-If you’re going to be mainly working on offline projects (e.g. magazine articles), then a very simple site at about.me could be enough for you.
+If you’re going to be mainly working on offline projects (e.g. magazine articles), then a very simple site using a website builder like about.me could be enough for you.

 Ideally, though, you’ll want to have your own website domain – either your own name (aliluke.com) or your business name (aliventures.com).
 It costs about $10 – $15 per year for a .com domain name.